shebashio/bigbang/blog/2-41-Release.md

 - Advanced templating for public and passthrough gateway implementation
 - Near completion of the Kiali labeling epic with only 13 remaining issues

+## Repo Sync

+- Updates and improvements to the Repo Sync utility which enables us to receive and accept community contributions [Further information on the current status can be found within the epic ](https://repo1.dso.mil/groups/big-bang/-/epics/400)

 ## Edge Computing Innovation

 - Advancement of initiatives toward the anticipated 1.0 release

-## Repo Sync Revival
-- Currently advancing the latest iteration of the Repo Sync functionality towards a minimal viable product status.
-[Further information on the current status can be found within the epic ](https://repo1.dso.mil/groups/big-bang/-/epics/400)

 ## Community Engagement